Miharja LRT station

-The station was opened on 16 December 1996, as part of the first phase of the STAR system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
+The station was opened on 16 December 1996, as part of the first phase of the STAR LRT system's opening, alongside 13 adjoining stations along the - route.

 Location

-The Miharja station is situated at the southwestern side of the Miharja Flats, a complex of flats close to Kerayong River in the locality of Taman Miharja, off Jalan Loke Yew (Loke Yew Road).
-The station directly serves the aforementioned flats, as well as the remaining portion of Taman Miharja and the Ue3 shopping centre from the opposite side of Jalan Loke Yew, which also have similarly close access to Maluri station.
+The station is situated at the southwestern side of the Miharja Flats, a complex of flats close to the Kerayong River in the locality of Taman Miharja, off Jalan Loke Yew (Loke Yew Road).
+The station directly serves the aforementioned flats, as well as the remaining portion of Taman Miharja and the Viva Home Shopping Mall from the opposite side of Jalan Loke Yew which also has similarly close access to station.